kevinsubmit/dice-game/Proposal.md

 #### Stretch Goals

--  apply the registration and log in functions.
+-  apply the registration and log in functions
--  Allow two players play together online.
--  Allow players to see the results history.

 #### Notionboard Template